Renin blood testPlasma renin activity; Random plasma renin; PRA

 - Sudden and very high blood pressure (malignant hypertension)

-Low renin levels may be due to:
+A low level of renin may be due to:

 - High blood pressure that is salt-sensitive